markmoxon/elite-source-code-bbc-micro-cassette/README.md

 ## Source files and the build pipeline

 The build process described above uses a five-stage pipeline.
-This pipeline is based on the original build scripts from the source disc, but it uses BeebAsm and Python instead of BBC BASIC.
+This pipeline is based on the original build process from the source disc, but it uses BeebAsm and Python instead of BBC BASIC.

-The end product is an SSD disc image file that can be loaded on a BBC Micro with DFS, or an emulator like JSBeeb or BeebEm.
+The end product is an SSD disc image file that can be loaded by a BBC Micro with DFS, or an emulator like JSBeeb or BeebEm.
 The code produced is identical to the released version of the game (see the section on [verifying the output](#Verifying-the-output) for more details).

 Each stage of the build pipeline uses one of the source files, so let's look at what's involved.